TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- rcon messages should be send via blocks because they can easily exceed the max packet size!!!
+	- This causes a crash when connecting to the server

 - libcrypto.dll is missing on Windows if there's no OpenSSH installed
 - check code_escaped_nick for \`
 - jeszcze hook na nowy serv